 - Next, move on to each dresser and storage cabinet in that room.
 Complete the same process for each.

-- Once you complete your purge for each room, make sure you include your kitchen, living room, and garage as well.
+- Once you complete your purge for each room, ensure you include your kitchen, living room, and garage as well.

 - Also, don’t forget to include items like pillows, blankets, towels, and linens.

-- Don’t pressure yourself but do give yourself a timeline for completion.
+- Don’t pressure yourself but give yourself a timeline for completion.

 - Whatever you do, don’t start and stop.
 And make sure you complete one room at a time in its entirety.

-Moreover, the goal is to keep whatever you genuinely need, and that goes for every family member as well.
+Moreover, the goal is to keep whatever you genuinely need, which goes for every family member.
 It might take some convincing, but with a little nudge, you can do it!

-Now that you’ve completed your purge, it’s time to move on towards your other minimalist lifestyle goals.
+Now that you’ve completed your purge, it’s time to move toward your other minimalist lifestyle goals.